svenpieper/docker-nginx-vaultwarden-ssl/README.md

 ```

 After the script finishes without errors you should have access to your self-hosted vaultwarden under `example.domain.de`.
 Create an account there and remember your master password, this is now your access code to the rest of your secure passwords.
 At this point you should set the Docker environment variable `SIGNUPS_ALLOWED` to `false` and restart the container.
 You can do this with `docker-compose up -d`.
 This means that no more people can now create accounts.

+If you don't have a fixed IPv4 address you can check it regularly and change your A record if it changes.
+Many domain providers offer API interfaces to change them via HTTP GET request.
+I have provided the `update_dns_record.py` script under `etc/` for this.
+Here you only have to change the URL and the credentials to your needs.
+After that you can simply start the python script once in the background.
+It will check every 6 hours if your address has changed and if the change was successful.
+The logs for this are stored under `/logs`.
+Please also make sure that you adjust `CURR_IP`, `HOSTNAME`, `APIKEY` and if necessary `INTERVAL_S` in the Python script.

 <!-- USAGE -->
 ## Usage